 Project ASSERT (Alcohol & Substance abuse Services, Education and Referral to Treatment) is a BMC program that helps Emergency Department patients who demonstrate risky alcohol and drug use behavior to access treatment and care.
 Since 1994, Project ASSERT has offered alcohol and drug use screening and/or referral to treatment for more than 60,000 patients treated for intoxication in the ED.

-Staff from Project ASSERT are always present in the ED, and when a patient arrives at the ED who might be a candidate for services, they begin a non-judgmental conversation with someone from Project ASSERT, with the goal of making it easier for the patient to make healthy changes in their life.
-This conversation normally consists of a motivational interviewing conversation to help explore how ready the patient is to make healthy changes, and assistance with developing a behavior change action plan.
+Staff from Project ASSERT are always present in the ED.
+When a patient who might be a candidate for services arrives at the ED, a Project ASSERT staff member begins a non-judgmental conversation, with the goal of making it easier for the patient to make healthy changes in their life.
+This normally consists of a motivational interviewing conversation to help explore how ready the patient is to make healthy changes, and assistance with developing a behavior change action plan.